Simply LaKita

 • Carefully remove the cranberry orange scones from the oven and while they are cooling for a few minutes make the orange glaze in a small bowl by whisking together the 1 ¼ cups powdered sugar, ¼ cup orange juice, and 1 teaspoon orange zest.
 If you would like a thicker glaze, then add additional powdered sugar and if you would like a thinner glaze, then add additional orange juice.

 • Evenly drizzle the glaze over each scone and serve warm or at room temperature.
-Store any leftovers in an airtight container at room temperature for up to 3 days.
+Enjoy!

 Calories: 324kcalCarbohydrates: 47gProtein: 4gFat: 14gSaturated Fat: 9gCholesterol: 51mgSodium: 89mgPotassium: 197mgFiber: 1gSugar: 23gVitamin A: 570IUVitamin C: 8mgCalcium: 77mgIron: 1mg